2. Significant Accounting Policies

 Revenue is recognized to the extent that it is probable that the economic benefits will flow to the Company and the revenue can be reliably measured.

-a) Property, Plant and Equipments are
+I) Property, Plant & Equipments

-stated as per Cost Model i.e., at cost less accumulated depreciation and impairment, if any;
+a) Property, Plant and Equipments are stated as per Cost Model i.e., at cost less accumulated depreciation and impairment, if any;

-capitalized only when it is probable that future economic benefits associated with these will flow to the Company and the cost of the item can be measured reliably.
-Repairs & maintenance costs are recognized in the Statement of profit & Loss when incurred;
+c) Subsequent expenditures relating to Property, Plant and Equipments are capitalized only when it is probable that future economic benefits associated with these will flow to the Company and the cost of the item can be measured reliably.
+Repairs & maintenance costs are recognized in the Statement of profit & Loss as and when incurred;

-depreciable amount on Written Down Value (WDV) Method in such a manner so that the cost of asset (Net of realizable value) will be amortized over their estimated remaining useful life on SLM basis as per the useful life prescribed under Schedule II to the Companies Act 2013.
+e) Depreciation on Property, Plant and Equipments is provided to the extent of depreciable amount on Written Down Value (WDV) Method in such a manner so that the cost of asset (Net of realizable value) will be amortized over their estimated remaining useful life on SLM basis as per the useful life prescribed under Schedule II to the Companies Act 2013.

 All Property, Plant and Equipments assets individually costing Rs.
 5,000/- or less are fully depreciated in the year of installation/purchase.

-II.
-Intangible Assets
+II) Intangible Assets

 Intangible assets are identifiable non-monetary assets without physical substance, controlled by the company, and from which future economic benefits are expected to flow.
-This policy is prepared in accordance with the applicable accounting standards and will be consistently applied throughout the organization.
+This policy is prepared in accordance with the AS-26 'Intangible Assets' as notified under section 133 of the Companies Act, 2013 and will be consistently applied throughout the organization.

 a) Recognition: Intangible Assets are recognized based on the below mentioned policies:

-assets will be recognized on the balance sheet when all of the following criteria are met:
+A. Internally Generated Intangible assets will be recognized on the balance sheet when all of the following criteria are met:

 i) Identifiability: The intangible asset is capable of being separated or divided from the company and sold, transferred, licensed, rented, or exchanged, either individually or together with a related contract, asset, or liability.